 Regarding the long run, the results for Africa revealed that trade positive coefficient of 0.358 in the first estimation without the interactive variable reduced to -0.256 in the second estimation with interacting effects of governance.
-This implies a negative emission effect of -0.614% from the interaction of the governance variable with trade (Openness Governance).
-The negative CO_2 emission interactive effect value is the difference between the initial impact of trade on carbon emission without interaction and the new impact of governance on CO_2 emission in African countries in the long run.
+This implies a negative emission effect of -0.614% from the interaction of the governance variable with trade (Openness \ Governance).
+The negative $CO_2$ emission interactive effect value is the difference between the initial impact of trade on carbon emission without interactive role in the effect of trade on $CO_2$ emission in African countries in the long run.
 Moreover, the estimates for Asia revealed that trade positive coefficient of 0.265 in the first estimation without the interactive variable reduced to 0.199 in the second estimation with interacting effects of governance.
-The result implies a negative emission effect of -0.066% from the interaction of the governance variable with trade (Openness Governance).
-The negative CO_2 emission interactive effect value is the difference between the initial impact of without the interactive variable reduced to 0.199 in the second estimation with interacting effects of governance.
-The result implies a negative emission effect of -0.066% from the interaction of the governance variable with trade (Openness Governance).
-The negative CO_2 emission interactive effect value is the difference between the initial impact of trade openness on carbon emission without interaction and the new impact of governance on CO_2 emission with governance interaction.
-Thus, governance plays a vital interactive role in the effect of trade on CO_2 emission with governance interaction.
-Thus, governance plays a vital interactive role in the effect of trade on CO_2 emission in Asia countries in the long run.
+The result implies a negative emission effect of -0.066% from the interaction of the governance variable with trade (Openness \ Governance).
+The negative $CO_2$ emission interactive effect value is the difference between the initial impact of without the interactive variable reduced to 0.199 in the second estimation with interacting effects of governance.
+The result implies a negative emission effect of -0.066% from the interaction of the governance variable with trade (Openness \ Governance).
+The negative $CO_2$ emission interactive effect value is the difference between the initial impact of trade openness on carbon emission without interactive effect value is the difference between the initial impact of trade openness on carbon emission without interactive role in the effect of governance on $CO_2$ emission with governance interaction.
+Thus, governance plays a vital interactive role in the effect of trade on $CO_2$ emission with governance interaction.
+Thus, governance plays a vital interactive role in the effect of trade on $CO_2$ emission in Asia countries in the long run.

-Generally, the estimates suggest that governance plays no vital role in the effects of trade on CO_2 emissions in African and Asian countries in the short run.
-The results, however, indicate that governance plays a vital role on the effects of trade on CO_2 emissions in African and Asian countries in the long run.
+Generally, the estimates suggest that governance plays no vital role in the effects of trade on $CO_2$ emissions in African and Asian countries in the short run.
+The results, however, indicate that governance plays a vital role on the effects of trade on $CO_2$ emissions in African and Asian countries in the long run.